kiki442002/UR10E/README.md

 ![verify mqtt installation](asset/mqtt_verify_install.png)
 You can verify if the mqtt connector is installed in going into the installation window.
 On URCaps menu you must see MQTT Connector tab.

+#### MQTT connecetion with simulation
+To connect to the MQTT broker you can use the ip address of the server with the port 1883, so on the same machine 'localhost:1883'.
+In URSim, you need to indicate the name of the mosquitto broker container so just replace the ip address by 'mosquito' with the port 1883 again.